Known and Unknown: A Memoir: Book contents

 He details his four decade long friendship and alliance with Dick Cheney.
 Rumsfeld recounts, serving as President Gerald Ford's chief of staff, bringing in Cheney as an assistant to the president.
-He states that Cheney has been a sort of doppelgänger due to, among other reasons, their mutual Ivy League background and mutual success as major corporate CEOs.
+He states that Cheney has been his doppelgänger of sorts due to their mutual Ivy League backgrounds and successes as major corporate CEOs, among other things.

-Rumsfeld recalls his service as President Ronald Reagan's Middle East envoy at the time that U.S. pulled out of Lebanon.
+Rumsfeld recalls his service as President Ronald Reagan's Middle East envoy at the time the U.S. pulled out of Lebanon.
 He states that the situation and its aftermath showed him that American weakness (whether real or merely perceived) is provocative.
 He describes developing a strategic perspective that U.S. foreign policy should be "forward-leaning".

 He criticizes Secretary of State Colin Powell for promoting the decision taken by President George H. W. Bush not to remove Saddam Hussein from power after the 1991 Gulf War.
 He flatly takes the opposite view.
 Rumsfeld additionally describes Powell as the representative of State Department views to Bush rather than the other way around.

-Rumsfeld recounts his distance from George H. W. Bush during the Ford and Reagan administrations, which ranged from differences in opinion for appointments and political endorsements as well as personal differences.
+Rumsfeld recounts his distance from George H. W. Bush during the Ford and Reagan administrations, which included personal differences and differences in opinion for appointments and political endorsements.
 He describes himself as skeptical of the experiences of "those who enjoy the inherited benefit of prominent names."
 However, he ends up forging a close relationship with George W. Bush.
 Rumsfeld labels the younger Bush "decidedly down-to-earth, with no inclination to formality" with a "demeanor... different from his father's somewhat patrician manner."

 He details his efforts to move the Defense Department away from its traditional emphasis on expensive, long-standing weapons systems towards a system based on lighter, mobile, and autonomous forces.
 He recounts his turf disputes that came up while enacting reforms.
 The dramatics over canceling the $11 billion Crusader artillery platform are highlighted.